GerHobbelt/pylene/doc/source/morpho/alphatree.rst

         * -   .. figure:: /images/alphatree_cut_color.png

-                Cut of the alphatree with a threshold of 10
+                Cut of the alpha tree with a threshold of 10

           -   .. figure:: /images/alphatree_cut_gray.png

-                Cut of the alphatree with a threshold of 3
+                Cut of the alpha tree with a threshold of 3

 Notes
 -----